mila-iqia/fuel/docs/overview.rst

     * Transformers can be chained together to form complex data processing pipelines.

-Some data streams take data streams as input.
+Some :class:`AbstractDataStream` subclasses take data streams as input.
 We call them *transformers*, and they enable us to build complex data preprocessing pipelines.

-Transformers are :class:`Transformer` subclasses.
-Most of the the transformers you'll encounter are located in the ``fuel.transformers`` module.
+Transformers are :class:`Transformer` subclasses, which is itself an :class:`AbstractDataStream` subclass.
 Here are some commonly used ones:

 * :class:`Flatten`: flattens the input into a matrix (for batch input) or a vector (for examplewise input).